apache/druid/docs/configuration/index.md

 This section contains the configuration options for the services that reside on Query servers (Brokers) in the suggested [three-server configuration](../design/architecture.md#druid-servers).

-Configuration options for the experimental [Router process](../design/router.md) are also provided here.
+Configuration options for the [Router process](../design/router.md) are also provided here.

 ### Broker